NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 1) Create and edit a script called ~/scripts/average_gff3.pl

-2) As you read in lines of the GFF3 file if the type indicates a gene, CDS, three_prime_UTR, or five_prime_UTR calculate the length of the feature and add it to an array of lengths for either gene, CDS, three_prime_UTR, or five_prime_UTR features.
+2) As you read in lines of the GFF3 file, unless the line is commented, if the type indicates a gene, CDS, three_prime_UTR, or five_prime_UTR then calculate the length of the feature and add its length to an array of lengths for either gene, CDS, three_prime_UTR, or five_prime_UTR features.

-3) When this is complete calculate the average length of each
+3) When this is complete calculate the average length for gene, CDS, three_prime_UTR, or five_prime_UTR features

 Your script shoul run with the following command: